ElektraInitiative/libelektra/src/plugins/README.md

 - [error](error) yields errors as described in metadata
 - [success](success) is always successful
 - [template](template) to be copied for new plugins

+To add a new plugin you can copy the template plugin.
+Please make sure to add your plugin:

+- to this list, at least in Others
+- to [cmake](/cmake/ElektraCache.cmake), at least in ALL